-In this overall scenario (Table 4), only the age group of respondents (p-value = 0.047), travel history (p-value = 0.006), and fruit taking (p-value = 0.046) were found to have statistically crucial variables.
-However, it was found that the respondents from 18-29 years’ age group were 1.24 times more likely to be overweight/obese than the respondents from less than 18 years old [OR= 1.24, 95% confidence interval (CI): 1.01-1.53)].
+In this overall scenario (Table 4), the age group of respondents, blood group, education, occupation, travel history, and fruits and protein intake were found to be statistically crucial variables.
+However, it was found that the respondents from 18-29 years’ age group were 1.03 times more likely [OR= 1.03, 95% confidence interval (CI): 1.01-1.26)] to be overweight/obese than the respondents from greater than 44 years old.
 Travel history of the bank showed a significant positive relationship with the BMI status [OR= 1.50, CI: 1.12-1.99].
 The results indicated that for travel history of the bank was more overweight/obese than the people who traveled to workplace before COVID-19 infections.
-The respondents ate fruits occasionally were 1.40 times more likely to overweight/obese [OR= 1.40, CI: 1.01-1.93].
+The respondents ate fruits rarely were 1.40 times more likely to overweight/obese [OR= 1.40, CI: 0.90-2.18].

+The multivariable logistic predictor has no any multi-collinearity, according to the VIF findings (Table 1).
+The AUC value of 0.7164, the accuracy of the classification is satisfactory.
+The Hosmer and the goodness-of-fit with Lemeshow analysis was likewise successful for the same (value = 5.6644, proportions of freedom = 8, P-value = 0.685), indicating no lack of fit (Table 2, Figure 3).

+Table 1: Level of the finalized ARI model's generalized variance inflation (GVIF) among Bangladeshi kids under the age of five